SubsurfaceStudios/.github/profile/README.md

 To see our previous updates, look [here.](https://compensationvr.tk/updates)

 Developers:
-If you're interested in developing an external application that uses our servers, you can use our API!
 If you'd like to contribute, our API is open source!
 You can contribute, read the source code, and even host your own instance using [this repository.](https://github.com/SubsurfaceStudios/CompensationAPI)